Axway/mft-convert/content/en/docs/TransferCFT/cft_intro_install/about_this_document_ibmi/post_install_intro_ibmi/api_and_exits_intro_ibmi/file_exit_ibmi.md

 ---
 title: "Creating  a file exit - IBM i"
 linkTitle: "Creating a file exit"
 weight: 290
----This page describes a delivered sample that is designed to create an example file exit.
+--- This page describes a delivered sample that is designed to create an example file exit.
 You can use the `TCPPARAM `configuration sample that is located in `CFTPROD/UTIN`.

 ## Prerequisites